bbarr/Prebuilt.CLI/README.md

 ```
 $ prebuilt pull-data
 ```
-and you will see the current data from Moltin available as JSON files in `data/`
+and you will see the current data from Moltin available as JSON files in `data/`.
+This is useful for developing locally, as we will see down below.

 Now, let's add some new templates to make better use of our Moltin data.